MrCsabaToth/FairplayBI/README.md

 Effects of changes
 ---
-- The source code gat modern Java conform, safer
+- The source code somewhat got modern Java conform, safer
 - Really able to handle arbitrarily long integers
 - Can integrate with other solutions easier (run-time input from file)
-- There can be performance penalty for some BigInteger operations compared to int (simple incerement for example)
+- There can be performance penalty for some BigInteger operations compared to int (simple increment for example)
 - The source code got cleaner (converting from and to bit representations: BigInteger natively supports that while with integer there were bit manipulation/shift operations)